 ‘Sideways’ movie review: California winery tour follows conventional road to male maturity

-In Sideways, Payne opted for the safer About Schmidt route – which may explain the film's enormous popularity with critics and audiences alike.
-For my part, I found his adaptation – with Jim Taylor – of Rex Pickett's novel to be an overlong, moralistic, and thoroughly unconvincing effort.
+In Sideways, Payne opted for the safer About Schmidt route – which helps to explain the film’s enormous popularity with critics and audiences alike.
+Except, apparently, with this reviewer, who found his adaptation – with Jim Taylor – of Rex Pickett’s novel to be an overlong, moralistic, and unabashedly dishonest effort.
 (Warning: This Sideways movie review contains spoilers.)

 At its core, Sideways is a road movie about two middle-aged men – who should have been killed at birth – learning to grow up.
 The film’s problems begin with the trip itself, as divorced high school teacher and writer-wannabe Miles (Paul Giamatti) and former TV soap star turned TV commercial announcer Jack (Thomas Haden Church) take a longer than necessary road trip to Central California’s Wine Country.
 One week of driving, fighting, and boozing up adds up to 124 never-ending minutes of screen time.

 The duo’s little wine-guzzling excursion is supposed to be Jack’s farewell to his much cherished bachelorhood, which will be over the following Saturday when he marries the wealthy Christine (Alysia Reiner).
 While visiting Central California’s bars and wineries – Miles is a wine connoisseur – they run into two local women, Maya (Virginia Madsen) and Stephanie (Sandra Oh).